Click on the links below to learn more about the Journal of Managerial Issues.

 Diplomacy

 A quality review is one in which negative evaluations of the manuscript are delivered as diplomatically as possible.
-Criticisms can be delivered in a gentle, constructive fashion rather than through the use of inflammatory language.
+Criticisms can be delivered in a gentle, constructive fashion rather than using inflammatory language.
 In all cases, comments must be directed only to the manuscript and not at the author(s), their assumed motives, or lack of competence.
-An insulting or patronizing review not only damages the JMI's reputation, but also fails to achieve the goal of communicating with the author(s).
-A good rule of thumb is to write the review as though it were not "blind," and the reviewers are known to the author(s).
+An insulting or patronizing review not only damages the JMI’s reputation, but also fails to achieve the goal of communicating with the author(s).
+A good rule of thumb is to write the review as though it were not “blind,” and the reviewers are known to the author(s).

 Confidentiality